top of page

 A trifecta of anecdotes exploring social identity

-Arty represents my passion for art and my doubt in the success of pursuing art in college and in the creative field.
+Arty represents my passion for art and my doubt in the creative field.
 Aria represents my femininity and questions my self-worth in a world of exaggerated gender norms.
 Amihan represents my heritage, my immigrant childhood and family, wanting nothing more than a place to call “home.”

 bottom of page